amyventura/Workout-Tracker/README.md

 This project it open to suggestions and contributions.

 ## Tests
-Testing framework used: N/A.
+Testing framework used: Run node seeders/seed.js to seed app.

 ## Deployed
-Link to the deployed app:
+Link to the deployed app: https://ancient-fortress-62454.herokuapp.com/.

 ## Questions
 GitHub Profile: https://github.com/amyventura.